 Patients with peripheral neuropathy should first be treated for the underlying cause of their condition.
-For example, if you have diabetes, you and your doctor should work together in optimizing your sugar levels.
+For example, if you have diabetes, you and your doctor should optimize your sugar levels.
 Patients with vitamin B12 deficiency should receive oral or injectable forms of B12 supplementation.

 If you have thyroid disease, you may have to take synthetic thyroid hormone or undergo thyroid surgery.
-Patients with alcohol dependence are encouraged to cut down and eventually completely refrain from alcohol use.
+Patients with alcohol dependence are encouraged to cut down and eventually entirely refrain from alcohol use.

 Sometimes, there is no identifiable cause of peripheral neuropathy.
 If you have pain with peripheral neuropathy, you may benefit from some of the following medications:

 Sometimes topical creams or gels can be beneficial.
 These may include:

 These medications are only effective against pain caused by peripheral neuropathy – they do not usually improve sensory loss or muscle weakness symptoms.